On the Rise and Fall of Online Social Networks: Conclusions

-Our observations indicate that one possible explanation for the fall of MySpace is that many of the users started to abandon it after they had a few strong friendships left in the network.
-Moreover, the remaining users found it difficult to survive as the core of the strong friendship subgraph started reducing in size.
-Since this might be the effect of preferential attachment where a popular user is likely to befriend a large number of other users, it would be interesting to see whether the same observation doesn't hold for random evolving networks that have a restriction on the number of friends each person can have.
-It is also an interesting open problem to estimate the size of the network where the plots turn downward, as a function of $m$ and $\epsilon$, for either of the properties mentioned above.
+Our observations suggest one possible explanation for the rise and fall of online social networks, i.e., the core (LCC) in such a network with increasing number of nodes starts reducing in size after reaching a peak.
+Since this might be the effect of preferential attachment where a popular user is likely to befriend a large number of other users, it would be interesting to see whether the same observation holds for random networks that have a restriction on the number of friends that each node can have, i.e., where we only allow `preferential attachment with limit' or `limited rich-gets-richer' connections.
+Another interesting open problem might be to check if the size of the LCC increases monotonically with that of the underlying network if $\ep > \ep_0 $ where $\ep_0$ is as in Conjecture \ref{Cnjctr02} above.
+Estimating explicit bounds for $\tau(\ep, m_0),\sigma(\ep,m_0)$ in terms of these network parameters might also be looked into.
+Also, studying the same problem for $G_0$ to be a non-complete graph and/or $1 \leq m < m_0$ will be interesting.
+We believe that Conjecture \ref{Cnjctr02} should hold in such situations.